 Unsal is a Turkish boxer who currently lives in Germany and fights at Super Welterweight.
 Since he gave up meat he has become the IBF European Champion, WBU World Champion and GBU World Champion.
 Later he turned vegan and since then has won the UBF European title twice, WBC Asia title and the BDB International German title.

-IBF European Champion
+- IBF European Boxing Champion

-World Champion with three federations
+- World Champion with three seperate federations

-Other national and international titles
+- Other national and international tites

 In younger years, Unsal played soccer for Bayern in the B Youth team before a tibia fracture ended his career.
 At age 27 he started training in boxing as an amateur and turned professional at 30.
 In 2011, aged 31, he won the WBF World title.